PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/photogrammetry/methodology/site_photogrammetry.rst

-Site photogrammetry
+# Site Photogrammetry
 ===================

 .. note::
-	This chapter focuses on the process of recording photogrammetry whilst on site.
+    This chapter focuses on the process of recording photogrammetry on-site.

-Preparing for photography
+ Preparing for Photography
 -------------------------

-1. Before taking photos make sure you have the following equipment:
+1. Before taking photos, ensure you have the following equipment ready:
     * Photogrammetry sheet
-	* A suitable camera
+    * Suitable camera
-	* GPS
+    * GPS device
-	* Targets (agisoft or otherwise)
+    * Targets (Agisoft or others)
     * Small nails

-2. Clean and expose the subject/feature you're photographing.
+2. Clean and expose the subject or feature you are photographing.
-	This will ensure a more accuracte depiciton
+    This will ensure a more accurate depiction.

-3. Place your targets in a box shape around the feature you are taking photographing.
+3. Arrange your targets in a box shape around the feature.
-	Each target should be placed no more than a metre from the previous target and be in-line.
-Nail the targets into the ground at the corners, avoiding any damage to the image of the target itself.
+    Each target should be placed no more than a meter from the previous one, in a straight line.
+Nail the targets into the ground at the corners, taking care not to damage the targets themselves.

 4. Complete your photogrammetry sheet.
-	A completed sheet should look something like this.
-In this example the subject is a skeleton with 6 targets sketched around it, displaying the number of each target.
+    A completed sheet should resemble this example.
+Here, the subject is a skeleton with six targets sketched around it, each target numbered.
 .. note::
-	When filling out photo numbers, wait until you've finished photgraphing and then write the final number onto the sheet.
+    When filling out the photo numbers, wait until you've finished photographing, then write the final number onto the sheet.

 |Photogrammetry_sheet|

-Taking photos
+ Taking Photos
 --------------

-5. Start by taking a photo of your photogrammetry sheet.
+5. Begin by photographing your photogrammetry sheet.
-	Make sure information is correctly filled out.
+    Ensure all information is correctly filled out.

-6. Starting from one end of your feature, at a standing height, rotate around your feature taking a photo every shoulder step.
+6. Starting from one end of your feature, take photos at a standing height, rotating around the feature and taking a photo at each shoulder step.
-	Try to make sure the feature your photographing is central of each photo.
+    Ensure the feature is centered in each photo.

-7. Repeat step 6 but taking photos from a crouched height.
+7. Repeat step 6 from a crouched height.
-	So you end up doing two full circles of the subject at two different heights.
+    You should complete two full circles around the subject at different heights.

-8. Now starting from one end of your feature, begin to take plan shots of the subject.
-Moving forward a step with each photo so you cover it top to bottom.
+8. Next, take plan shots of the subject, starting from one end and moving forward a step with each photo to cover the subject from top to bottom.
-	Repeat this step, starting from the same end until your subject has been covered by enough photos.
+    Repeat this process, starting from the same end, until the subject is thoroughly covered by photos.

 .. note::
-	In the example of the skeleton, starting from the feet move up the body taking plan shots.
-Repeating this 3 times to cover the right, center and left side of the body.
-Starting from the feet each time.
+    For example, with a skeleton, start from the feet and move up the body, taking plan shots.
+Repeat this three times to cover the right, center, and left sides of the body, starting from the feet each time.

-9. Now take plan shots in the other direction (moving left to right) until the subject has been covered by enough photos.
+9. Then, take plan shots from the other direction (moving left to right) until the subject is completely covered by photos.
-	Steps 8 and 9 in combination should create a crosshatch pattern, creating a mosaic of plan photos of the subject.
+    Steps 8 and 9 together should create a crosshatch pattern, forming a mosaic of plan photos of the subject.

-10. At this point, you now want close-up photos of the subject.
-Repeating steps 8 and 9 but with close up images.
+10. Now take close-up photos of the subject.
+Repeat steps 8 and 9 with close-up images.
-	This will help produced higher detail images/3d models.
+    This will help produce higher detail images and 3D models.

-11. Once you are satisfied, take photos of the targets surrounding your subject.
-One zoomed out and another zoomed in.
-So two photos of each target.
+11. Once satisfied, photograph the targets surrounding your subject.
+Take one zoomed-out and one zoomed-in photo of each target, resulting in two photos per target.

-12. Finalise by taking photo of your photogrammetry sheet.
+12. Conclude by taking a final photo of your photogrammetry sheet.

 .. |Photogrammetry_sheet| image:: ../../../_static/images/photogrammetry_common/photogrammetry_sheet_complete.png
    :width: 35em